googleson78/should-i-build-with-rules_haskell/present/present.md

 ## Checklist

 * do you have a huge code base which is already a monorepo or you are willing to convert to a monorepo? <!-- .element: class="fragment" data-fragment-index="0" -->
-* do you require caches to allow for comfortable switching between branches? <!-- .element: class="fragment" data-fragment-index="1" -->
+* do you require caches to allow for comfortable switching between branches and fast CI? <!-- .element: class="fragment" data-fragment-index="1" -->
 * do you want to have developers build on remote machines? <!-- .element: class="fragment" data-fragment-index="2" -->
 * are you extensively using more than just Haskell? <!-- .element: class="fragment" data-fragment-index="3" -->